arackaf/micro-graphql-react/readme.md

 ### Other options

-The decorator can also take a third argument of options.
+The decorator can also take a second argument of options.
 The following properties can be passed in this object:

 * `cacheSize` - override the default cache size of 10.
 Pass in 0 to disable caching completely
 * `shouldQueryUpdate` - take control over whether your query re-runs, rather than having it re-run whenever the produced graphql query changes.
 This function is passed a single object with the properties listed below.
 If specified, your query will only automatically re-run when it returns true, though you can always manually re-load your query with the reload prop, discussed above.